-Often times, individuals think the best way to accrue revenue or increase their savings is through investing it in stocks.
-Though this can be true, it also can be a very risky investment, depending on the economy or events that take place which can disrupt the market, which could result you, the investor, in a loss.
-For example, to highlight a major and the most recent event, which shook up the market, was this year’s presidential election.
+Oftentimes, individuals think the best way to accrue revenue or increase their savings is through investing it in stocks.
+Though this can be true, it also can be a very risky investment, depending on the economy or events that take place that can disrupt the market, which could result in you, the investor, sustaining a loss.
+For example, a major recent event that shook up the market was this year’s presidential election.
 Although many thought the stock market would plummet, it actually rose once the results were announced.
 Investing in stocks can have many risks and uncertainties.

-Therefore, I want to introduce to you, another risk-free way of accruing your savings and making an investment for your future, which can be done through annuities.
+Therefore, I want to introduce to you another risk-free way of accruing your savings and making an investment for your future: annuities.

-An annuity is a contractual financial product sold by financial institutions, like Croft Enterprises, that are designed to accept and grow funds from an individual and then upon annuitization, pay out a stream of payments to the individual at a later date.
-Annuities provide income to individuals, to have, throughout their retirement years.
+An annuity is a contractual financial product sold by financial institutions, like Croft Enterprises, that is designed to accept and grow funds from an individual and then upon annuitization distribute a stream of payments to the individual at a later date.
+Annuities provide income to individuals to have throughout their retirement years.

-An annuitization, is a big word that is often not known or misunderstood by most people.
+Annuitization is a big word that is often not known or is misunderstood by most people.
 Annuitization is the process of converting an annuity investment into a series of income payments.

-There are great strategies & products that are able to be used when having an annuity.
-Because Croft Enterprises is independent from the product, we don’t have any attachment to any certain products, and will always ensure you are receiving the most suitable annuity program for your current life situation.
-There are many benefits that come from having an annuity.
-For example, some annuity products can offer a client up to a 9% bonus to roll your money to them.
-Furthermore, investing your money into an annuities is a incredibly less risky way to save and accumulate income.
-To dive deeper into the topic of annuities, they can also be used for income distribution plays.
-Most individuals are looking for a monthly “pay check” to replace what they were making when working, while retired.
-Many of our clients at Croft Enterprises are receiving monthly payouts from their annuities for the rest of their life and yes, if the client passes away their spouse/partner will receive a death benefit from the account.
+There are great strategies and products that can be used with an annuity.
+Croft Enterprises is independent from the product, so we don’t have any attachment to it, and will always ensure you are receiving the most suitable annuity program for your current life situation.
+Many benefits come from having an annuity.
+For example, some products can offer you up to a 9% bonus to roll your money over to the annuity.
+Furthermore, investing your money in annuities is a much less risky way to save and accumulate income.
+Annuities can also be used for income distribution plays.
+Most retirees are looking for a monthly paycheck to replace what they were making when working.
+Many of our clients are receiving monthly payouts from their annuities for the rest of their lifes and, yes, if the client passes away, their spouse/partner will receive a death benefit from the account.

-- Taxation: annuities are taxed as LIFO (last in, first out investment)
+- Taxation: Annuities are taxed as LIFO (last in, first out) investments

-- Most annuities Croft Enterprises uses has a 10% free withdrawal, that will allow you to access some of your cash in case of an emergency
+- Most annuities Croft Enterprises uses have a 10% free withdrawal that will allow you to access some of your cash in case of an emergency.

-I hope you gained some helpful information and insights into the world of annuities and Croft Enterprises is glad to answer any questions you may have.
+I hope you gained some helpful information and insights into the world of annuities.
+Croft Enterprises is glad to answer any questions you may have.
 Please contact us at email@example.com or 612-220-7692.
 Look forward to many more posts to come!